Tejas73494/github-projects-playground/README.md

 # github-projects-playground

-This repository was used to explore how Projects work in GitHub
+This repository was used to explore how Projects work in GitHub.